write-you-a-scheme-v2/scheme/docs/10_conclusion.md

 #### What We Have Done
 In broad terms, we've built a programming language that's dynamically typed, runtime evaluated, and largely based on Scheme.
 We've extensively relied on Haskell abstractions: functors, monads, and their transformers and derivatives.
-Although we do handle input/output, our language is pretty simple and not optimized.
+Although we do handle input/output, our language is pretty simple and lacks optimization.
 However, we are in a very good position to quickly extend the language in in a couple of different ways.

 #### Where To Go From Here
 The Scheme we've created can be extended in the following ways: